Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 The immediately obvious benefit of video calls is of course that everyone can pick up on visual cues—such as body language—as well as audio cues.
 This makes the whole conversation seem that much more personal.

-With video conferencing software like RingCentral Video, you’ve even got high-quality video and audio, which means participants on video calls can both see and hear each other (which you may think isn’t that important—but it is if you’re regularly talking to clients and prospects over video):
+With video conferencing software like RingCentral Video, you’ve even got high-quality video and audio, which means participants on virtual calls can both see and hear each other (which you may think isn’t that important—but it is if you’re regularly talking to clients and prospects over video):

 Web conferencing